Skip to Main Content

 What specific journal titles are included in these agreements?

-In total, these agreements cover almost 10,000 individual journals titles, a complete list of titles (by publisher) is available here.
+In total, these agreements cover over 11,000 individual journals titles, a complete list of titles (by publisher) is available here.

 How can DCU authors avail of these agreements?